Skip Navigation

 • There was a positive, statistically significant impact of ReadAbout on social studies reading comprehension when teachers used it for a second year.
 This reading program teaches students comprehension skills using a computer program that adapts to each student's reading level.
 The program also allowed for easier integration of small-group instruction and provided immediate feedback to students.

-• The impacts on fifth-grade reading comprehension were not statistically significantly different from zero for the other two other curricula, Read for Real and Project CRISS, when used by schools for a second year.
+• The impacts on fifth-grade reading comprehension were not statistically significantly different from zero for the other two curricula, Read for Real and Project CRISS, when used by schools for a second year.